Tenants escape burning apartment house in Lewiston

 The first crews inside the building at 75 Howard St. reported flames on the lower floors.

+Fire investigators later said the fire started in a first floor bedroom at the back of the building.
+The cause was still being investigated on Friday.

-Five minutes after fire crews arrived, three women were seen running up to the building, one of them in tears.
+Five minutes after fire crews arrived at the scene, three women were seen running up to the building, one of them in tears.
 They spoke briefly with firefighters and were led away from the building.
 Minutes later, another group approached firefighters, visibly upset as they watched the building burn.

 Power was shut off as firefighters attacked the blaze from inside and outside the building, smashing out windows and using ladders to get at the flames.